Craig90Dev/fazz-tracks/README.md

 b.
 I want to be able to easily navigate the site without having to use the browsers back/forward buttons at any time.

 c.
-I want to be able to easily access the business social media platforms to further assess the suitablility of the business for my needs.
+I want to be able to easily access the business social media platforms to further assess the suitability of the business for my needs.

 d.
 I want to be able to see proof of previous customer visits through the use of a Gallery or Review page.